Dawoodoz/DFPSR/README.md

 ## Platforms
 * Developed mainly with Ubuntu on desktops and laptops.
+* Tested with Manjaro, my new favorite Linux distribution.
+Installing GPU drivers and running the latest AAA games was much easier than on other distributions.
+I would still use CPU rendering for most of my development where GPU rendering would simply be total overkill and only increase future maintenance costs.
 * Tested with Ubuntu mate on Raspberry Pi 3B and Pine64.
 (Ubuntu Mate didn't work on Raspberry Pi Zero)
 * Tested with Raspbian Buster on Raspberry Pi Zero W (X11 doesn't work on older versions of Raspbian)
 * Linux Mint need the compiler and X11 headers, so run "sudo apt install g++" and "sudo apt install libx11-dev" before compiling.